• Home

 Oven Method

-Following the directions, mix the dip and spread it into a 9-inch pie plate.
-Cover it with foil and put it in the oven at 350 °F for 25 minutes.
-Then, remove the foil and bake it for 5 more minutes to slightly brown the top.
-You can serve it straight from the dish.
+Combine the dip and spread it into a 9-inch pie plate.
+Bake for 25 minutes at 350 degrees Fahrenheit.
+After covering it with foil, bake for 5 more minutes to let the top brown a little.
+You can serve it directly from the oven.

 Microwave Method